The Vanishing Outpost: Plot

 En route to more adventures, Lash and Fuzzy stop off in a saloon where Lash knocks down and straightens out an obnoxious drunk named Mack.
 Mack has been terrorising the barflies including Walker, an undercover Pinkerton Detective.
 Recognising Lash and Fuzzy as Marshals, Walker seeks their help in replacing his murdered partner to bring an outlaw gang to justice.

+Production

+Sue Hussey was cast at the age of 15 after winning a pageant in which LaRue was one of the three judges.
+He approached her and offered her a starring role.

+The filming began on November 6, 1950.

+In an effort to promote the film, LaRue had the entire cast interviewed on Jimmie Johnson's Memory Lane.